joshuapowell/digital-libraries/README.md

 # Databases & Digital Libraries

-A collection of digital libraries and databases for research.
+A collection of digital libraries and databases to use as a jumping off point for secondary research in user experience research applications.

 | Name | URL | Category |
 | --- | --- | --- |